Games maker Ubisoft shakes up staff amid misconduct probe

 “This is unacceptable, as toxic behaviors are in direct contrast to values on which I have never compromised — and never will,” Guillemot said.

-Ubisoft announced the immediate resignation of Serge Hascoet as chief creative officer.
+Ubisoft announced the immediate resignation of Serge Hascoet as the firm's powerful chief creative officer.

+Hascoet joined Ubisoft in 1987, the year after Guillemot founded the company with his four brothers.
+Ubisoft had previously described Hascoet as its "creative leader" whose “unique vision has infused every game released by the company.”

 Cecile Cornet is being replaced as Ubisoft's global head of human resources.

+Guillemot also promised further “profound changes across the company to improve and strengthen our workplace culture."

+Investigations by French daily Liberation and other media reports have pointed to alleged sexual harassment targeting women employees, and other workplace misconduct, and a growing willingness by some in the industry to speak up against abuses in the wake of the #MeToo movement.

-The management shake-up follows Ubisoft's announcement in June of an internal investigation and an apology “to everyone affected by this.”
+The management shake-up at Ubisoft follows its announcement in June of an internal investigation and an apology “to everyone affected by this.”

 “We must do better,” it said then.